fubin1999/glytrait/README.md

 | Sample3 | Group2 |
 | Sample4 | Group2 |

-Then use the "-g" or "--group_file" option to specify the group file:
+Then use the "-g" or "--group-file" option to specify the group file:

 ```shell
 glytrait data.csv -g group.csv